Types of Brain Injuries & Symptoms

 Traumatic Brain Injury

 Most traumatic brain injuries are caused by a fall, car accident, sports, or assault.
-However, a traumatic brain injury could also be a result of an object penetrating the skull.
-The impact alters normal brain function and may lead to:
+However, a traumatic brain injury could also be a result of an object cutting through your skull.
+The impact changes how your brain functions and may lead to the following symptoms:

-Individuals who are most at risk for a traumatic brain injury are:
+You are most at risk for a traumatic brain injury if you fall into any of the following demographics:

 Mild Traumatic Brain Injury

-This kind of injury is caused by direct force to the head and leads to short-term impacts on the brain.
-Most people make a full recovery from this kind of injury after several weeks.
+Mild traumatic brain injuries are caused by direct force to the head.
+Most people make a full recovery from this kind of brain injury after several weeks.

 A concussion is also categorized as a mild traumatic brain injury.
-If you did not lose consciousness, you may still have a concussion.
+You may still have a concussion even if you didn't lose consciousness.

 Moderate to Severe Traumatic Brain Injury

-Patients with this kind of brain injury have more severe symptoms and impairments than those with a mild traumatic brain injury.
-They may also experience greater challenges such as:
+Patients with this severe traumatic brain injuries have more severe symptoms and mental impairments than patients with a mild traumatic brain injury:

 A moderate to severe traumatic brain injury may permanently damage parts of your brain.
 Your doctor may want to perform imaging tests such as magnetic resonance imaging (MRI) or computed tomography (CT) to detect signs of a brain injury.